zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/dstore-script-repo/dstore-script-repo.md

-# Datastore and Script Repository
+# Use Datastores to store Python objects

 ## Introduction

-This lab walks you through the steps to ...
+This lab walks you through the steps to use and work with datastores.

 Estimated Lab Time: 20 minutes

-### About Datastore and Script Repository
+### About Datastore
 **Datastores** exist in the user’s Oracle Database schema.
 A datastore, and the objects it contains, persist in the database until explicitly deleted.
 By using a datastore, you can store Python objects in a named datastore entry.
 This named datastore can then be used in subsequent Python sessions, and even be made available to other users or programs by granting/revoking read permissions.

 Python objects, including OML4Py proxy objects, exist for the duration of the current Python session unless you explicitly save them.
 You can save one or more Python objects, including OML proxy objects, to a named datastore and then load those objects in a later Python session.
 This is also useful when using embedded Python execution.